 During your time as a student, you may experience challenges or encounter situations that affect many aspects of your life, including your academic studies.
 As a Penn State World Campus student, you have access to an assortment of valuable mental health resources and services.
 If you are experiencing personal circumstances that feel overwhelming — such as relationship difficulties, burnout, or other stressors — you can seek help from Mental Health Services at Penn State World Campus.

-Often during times of stress, it can be helpful just to have someone to whom you can talk about issues and concerns.
+Often during times of stress, it can be helpful just to have someone to talk with about issues and concerns.
 Supportive listening provides a safe space for you to process life events that cause (or have caused) anxiety or other negative emotions.
-The therapeutic benefits of this service may be all that you might require, while in other cases listening is just part of a larger overall plan involving referrals or other services.
+The therapeutic benefits of this service may be all that you need, while in other cases, listening is part of a larger plan including referrals or other services.

 Community resources referral

 A primary goal of our mental health staff is to connect you to resources — including programs and services — that may be available right in your local community.
 Many agencies provide beneficial services such as consultation and case management, and may be located within traveling distance.

 You may choose to begin exploring our services by scheduling a consultation appointment with a Mental Health Advocate, who can offer guidance and advice on how to proceed, or provide referrals to helpful services.
 Your questions or concerns may range from inquiries about your own challenges or symptoms, or concerns about loved ones who need your help.

 Events and Training